 Turin loves chocolate!
 The city is chocolate heaven for chocolate lovers.
-Family-run businesses in the area have been pioneering new chocolate creations for hundreds of years, specialising in a hand-made chocolate tradition, with companies such as Peyrano, Stratta and Guido Gobino particularly famous for their heavenly chocolate products.
+Family-run businesses in the area have been pioneering new chocolate creations for hundreds of years, specialising in a hand-made chocolate tradition, with Turin brands such as Peyrano, Stratta and Guido Gobino particularly famous for their heavenly chocolate products.

 Turin and the rest of the Piedmont region also boast familiar names in the mass production of chocolate.
 Caffarel was the first company to first churn out kilos of chocolate a day, starting in 1826, which marked the moment when chocolate came within price reach of the middle classes and not only the royal Savoy court.
 Caffarel can also be credited for the introduction of Gianduiotto, used to make a creamy chocolate and hazelnut spread and the famous Gianduja chocolates.
 Other local companies such as Ferrero and Novi turn the liquid delight into a range of chocolate treats.

 The local passion for chocolate is also celebrated with CioccolaTO, Turin’s chocolate festival where chocolate events are available all around the city in piazzas, restaurants, shops, historic buildings and even some clubs.

 Gianduja/Gianduia – Named after Turin’s Commedia dell’ Arte character, this unusually shaped chocolate is smooth and creamy with a lightly nutty taste of crushed hazelnuts from the Langhe.
 This chocolate most closely associated with the city can be bought in a variety of sizes.

 Nocciolati – You’ll be able to feast your chocoholic eyes on these great chunks of chocolate with whole hazelnuts in many a chocolate shop window.
 Sold by the weight, choose from dark chocolate (fondente), milk (latte) or white (bianco).
 Nocciolatini are the mini versions.